nextgis/docs_toolbox/source/points_on_tracks_stats.rst

 Inputs:

 * Web GIS address.
-Example: https://sandbox.nextgis.com
+NextGIS Web URL.
+Example: https://sandbox.nextgis.com;
 * Login.
-Web GIS user login;
+NextGIS ID or Web GIS user login;
 * Password.
 Web GIS user password;
 * Polygons resource ID.
-Resource ID of the vector layer that contains polygons;
+Numbers at the end of the UR of the vector layer that contains polygons
 * Polygons layer name field.
-Name of the field with the name in the polygon layer.
-The names of the polygons (for example, area names or grid cell numbers) will be used in the report;
+Field in the polygon layer that contains feature names (for example, area names or grid cell numbers) that will be used in the report;
 * Points resource ID.
-Resource ID of the vector layer that contains points;
+Numbers at the end of the link to the vector layer that contains points;
 * Fields with point categories.
-You can specify multiple attributes separated by commas, for example: author,species.
+You can specify multiple attributes separated by commas, for example: ``author,species``.
 Leave the input blank if you do not need to use point categories for calculations;
 * Field with point date.
 The name of the field that stores the date the point was registered.
 Leave blank if you do not need to filter points by date;
 * Start date.
-Start date for filtering tracks and points.
-Recorded in the format yyyy-mm-dd, for example 2024-02-01.
-Leave input empty to use tracks from first day of database;
+Start date for filtering tracks and points (YYYY-MM-DD).
+Leave empty to use tracks from first day of database;
 * End date.
-End date for filtering tracks and points.
-Recorded in the format yyyy-mm-dd, for example 2024-02-01.
-Leave input empty to use all tracks up to today;
+End date for filtering tracks and points (YYYY-MM-DD).
+Leave empty to use all tracks up to today;
 * Trackers list.
 List of trackers whose data needs to be processed.
-Tracker IDs are written in comma-separated format, for example 314,318,340.
+Tracker IDs are written in comma-separated format, for example ``314,318,340``.
 Leave blank to use all available trackers;
 * Split statistics by trackers.
 Use tracker ID as another category for calculating statistics;
 * Ignore polygons without tracks.
 Do not include statistics when there are points in polygon, but no tracks.